Department of Biology, Duke University, Durham NC 27708-0325

-I presently have a book on stormwater in review.
+I also have a stormwater science book in review.
 Stay tuned on its progress.
 That's the next major environmental issue.

-These topics differ from my former primary research training (physics, math, and computation) and my theoretical evolutionary ecology research program described below.
+The above topics differ from my former primary research training (physics, math, and computation) and my theoretical evolutionary ecology research program described below.
 That work was quite fulfilling (check out my publications) -- fascinating questions and wonderful collaborators.
-However, the lack of support by my department and university, as well as the ongoing national situation for basic research and higher education, resulted in that work being unsustainable.
-I liken it to the family farm I grew up on, characteristic of many US family farms, which through the years moved from dairy, beef, hogs, then grain as the economics of agriculture changed.
-In a similar way, national and university priorities moved away from basic science to revenue-producing endeavors, and primary research in theoretical evolutionary ecology in particular, and I figured it was time to move on to other interesting topics.
-The above urban environmental/ecological issues are of great concern, and the costs of book-writing match the available level of resources.
+However, the lack of financial support made that work unsustainable.
+I've come to compare this national situation to the changes in the family farm I grew up on, which, characteristic of many US family farms, moved through the years from dairy, beef, hogs, and grain as the economics of agriculture changed.
+In a similar way, national and university priorities moved away from basic science to revenue-producing endeavors, and primary research in theoretical evolutionary ecology didn't pay the way.
+Hence my shift, and the costs of book-writing match the available level of resources.